A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons: Physics of the theory of practically empty flux tubes in strong fields of the order

 In Fig.~\ref{fig-upper-reconnection} one can see the conditions for the secondary reconnection between the O-loop (green lines) and the unipolar part of the $\Omega$-loop (blue lines) that can organize them in the lower layer (Fig.~\ref{fig-upper-reconnection}, left) or in the upper layer (Fig.~\ref{fig-upper-reconnection}, right), thereby showing the appearance of bipolar magnetic tubes in various versions (Fig.~\ref{fig-upper-reconnection}c,d and g,h).

-From here, since the sunspot cycle is identical to the maxima and minima of the magnetic tube number on the surface of the Sun, we are interested in the physics of the maxima and minima both during the primary reconnection for the time $(\tau_d)_{conv}$ of the rise of the almost empty magnetic tube from the tachocline to the solar photosphere, which are associated with the features of the tilt angle of Joy's law (see Fig.~\ref{fig-prim-sec-reconnection}c), and during the secondary reconnection for the time $(\tau_n)_{rec}$ of the departure of the same rise of the almost empty magnetic tube from the surface of the Sun and, as a consequence, their ``disappearance'' on the Sun.
+From here, since the sunspot cycle is identical to the maxima and minima of the magnetic tube number on the surface of the Sun, we are interested in the physics of the maxima and minima both during the primary reconnection for the time $(\tau_d)_{conv}$ of the rise of the almost empty magnetic tube from the tachocline to the solar photosphere (see about $\sim 1-2$ days at max in Eq.~(\ref{eq08-2.19a2}) and about $\sim 10$ days at min in Eq.~\ref{eq08-2.20c}), and during the secondary reconnection $(\tau_n)_{rec}$, which are associated with the features of the tilt angle of Joy's law (see Fig.~\ref{fig-prim-sec-reconnection}c), during the rise of the almost empty magnetic tube from the surface of the Sun (see about $\sim 2$ years in Fig.~\ref{fig-prim-sec-reconnection}b$_2$ and c) and, as a consequence, their ``disappearance'' on the Sun (see about $<0.5$ years in Fig.~\ref{fig-prim-sec-reconnection}c).